GermanBrainRot/Project-Galileo/README.md

 #### Research Directions

 1. I have given a novel way to inject Lorentz invariance - or any other symmetry we care about - into the search criteria for dynamic operators in the path integral formalism.
-Whether the search space needs to include nonlinear operators that apply the Born rule at interaction, I do not know.
 But at least, we have a new way to even look for an answer and I hope that this will produce results that differ in fundamental ways from QFT.
 This would be exciting, and the predictions coming out of *this* would probably be testable much sooner than my Born rule idea.

 2. The reason why I think QFT could be sidestepped is not just because fields were basically a mathematical hack to solve inconsistencies when imposing Lorentz invariance naively in a particle-theoretical setting.
 The other reason is that the relational picture naturally leads to a different way to think about how fermions "emit" bosons: rather than "exciting a field", I think of the process as, say, an electron just constantly attempting to emit a photon - but this only becomes real when the photon actually hits something.
 This *naturally* leads to a more Lorentzian picture of the system's dynamics where an interaction has to be thought of as local to the receiver and boils down to a ton of logical constraints snapping into place and leaving a footprint in the system's correlations.
 Basically, an interaction triggers a giant belief-propagation.